catseye/The-Dossier/article/A Basic Theory of Video Games.md

 *   status: draft

-Modern computers are obscenely powerful, but they weren't always so.
-Yet we had video games back then.
-How did they work?
+Modern computers are extremely powerful.
+But they weren't always so, and video games were invented back in an age when processing power was still rather modest.
+But they were still capable of fast and frenetic action, demanding of the player's reflexes.
+So one might wonder: How did they work?

 The operative word is _video_.
 Understanding how a television works will really help in understanding how a video game works.